OmO

 Routingauto-slash-command, keyword-detector, category-skill-reminderTurn user intent into the right workflow.

-Recoverysession-recovery, edit-error-recovery, json-error-recoveryRepair common model/tool failure modes.
+Recoverysession-recovery, edit-error-recovery, json-error-recoveryRepair common model and tool failure modes.

 Tool integrationinteractive-bash-session, claude-code-hooks, MCP hooksConnect tmux, external tools, and agent-specific tooling.